hashtopolis/server/README.md

 To report a bug, please create an issue and try to describe the problem as accurately as possible.
 This helps us to identify the bug and see if it is reproducible.

+In an effort to make the Hashtopussy project conform to a more politically neutral name it was rebranded to "Hashtopolis" in March 2018.

 ## Features

 - Easy and comfortable to use